 Scoop: Coming Up on a Rebroadcast of NCIS: LOS ANGELES on CBS - Saturday, June 20, 2020

-"Provenance" - The NCIS team searches for a stolen painting valued at $40 million after online chatter indicates the artwork is being sold on the BLACK MARKET to fund terrorist activity, on a rebroadcast of NCIS: LOS ANGELES, Saturday, June 20 (8:00-9:00 PM, ET/PT) on the CBS Television Network.
-Moon Bloodgood guest stars an elite insurance broker Katherine Casillas.
-(Originally broadcast 10/27/19.)
+"Answers" - While the team investigates the theft of a computer virus, Callen and Sam consider their future at the agency, Kensi and Deeks discuss having children, and Eric and Nell analyze the impact of Eric's undercover assignment on their relationship.
+Also, the team tracks Mara (Arielle Vandenberg), a crooked upscale banker, on a rebroadcast of NCIS: LOS ANGELES, Saturday, June 20 (8:00-9:00 PM, ET/PT) on the CBS Television Network.
+(Originally broadcast 12/8/19.)

 NCIS: LOS ANGELES is a drama about the high-stakes world of a division of NCIS that is charged with apprehending dangerous and elusive criminals, who pose a threat to the nation's security.
 By assuming false identities and utilizing the most advanced technology, this team of highly trained agents goes deep undercover, putting their lives on the line in the field to bring down their targets.
 Special Agent "G" Callen is a chameleon who transforms himself into whomever he needs to be to infiltrate the criminal underworld.
 His partner is Special Agent Sam Hanna, a former U.S. Navy SEAL who has seen action in both Afghanistan and Iraq.